 So, can hearing loss be restored?

 There is a small percentage of people who have a particular hearing loss where surgery is an effective option in restoring their hearing.
 For most people, assistive devices (hearing aids) are the only option.
 Visit your local audiologist to ensure you have all the correct testing done to determine your best course of action.
-Be sure to research your provider in advance, whether you are getting hearing aids or undergoing surgery.
+Be sure to research your hearing care provider in advance, whether you are getting hearing aids or undergoing surgery.
 Stick to professionals you trust when seeking hearing services.